noec764/erpnext/docs/dooks/regional/france/fichier_des_ecritures_comptables.md

 Since 2014, a legal requirement makes it mandatory for companies operating in France to provide a file of their general accounting postings by fiscal year corresponding to an electronic accounting journal.

-For Dooks users this file can be generated using a report available if you system's country is France.
+For Dokie users this file can be generated using a report available if you system's country is France.

 ### Requirements